Is God finished with the Jewish people?

 In Romans 9:3–5, for instance, he explains that the covenants “pertain to” or “belong to” his fellow Israelites in the flesh.
 Earlier in Romans 3:1–4, he insists that the very oracles of God were “committed” or “entrusted” to natural Israel.

-In addition, we can note the words of Jesus himself, who told the Samaritan woman that “salvation is of the Jews.”
-(John 4:22)
+In addition, we can note the words of Jesus himself, who told the Samaritan woman that “salvation is of the Jews” (John 4:22).

 These are all possessive terms used to describe the unique covenant relationship which God established with ancient Israel.
 They were entrusted with the means by which the world would come to salvation.
 God called Israel into a special trust relationship, with the beneficiary being the world.
-Even title to the Land of Israel was vested in Abraham’s progeny in the nature of a trust so that Israel could become a nation which over time might birth into the world all the things we need for salvation.
+Even title to the Land of Israel was vested in Abraham’s progeny in the nature of a trust so that Israel could become a nation that over time, might birth into the world all the things we need for salvation.

 Yet in serving this unique birthing role, the people of Israel were called to be suffering servants, even to the point of being hardened by God towards their own promised Messiah.
 Paul tells us that this was all for the sake of the Gentiles, with the expectation that we should be grateful for it (Romans 11).